CPT Therapists in Michigan

 +10

 Hello, my name is Eric Dungan and I'm a Board Certified Diplomate in Clinical Social Worker.
 I attended University of Louisville.
 I specialize in PTSD, Grief, loss, Depression, Anxiety, Marriage and Family and Anger Management.
 I have years of experience in the field of mental health care.
-I strive to help people attain their maximize potential in all aspects of their lives, using several different treatments modalities.
+I strive to help people attain their maximum potential in all aspects of their lives, using several different treatments modalities.
 All sessions are focused, to provide a nonjudgmental and objective environment to help the patient view their struggles with a new objective and fair perspective towards themselves and other significant people and events in their lives.

 Specialties